-If your child has been removed from your care then a judge will be holding hearings to discuss the merits of your child’s removal and then the ability of your child to be returned to your care.
-You will have an opportunity to hire your own attorney to represent your interests.
-It is recommended that our attorney have experience in representing clients in CPS cases.
-If you cannot afford to hire an attorney on your own then the court will appoint an attorney to represent you.
-You must first have your income scrutinized by the court, however.
+If your child has been removed from your care, then a judge will hold hearings to discuss the merits of your child's removal and your child's ability to be returned to your care.
+You will have an opportunity to hire your attorney to represent your interests.
+It is recommended that our attorneys have experience in representing clients in CPS cases.
+If you cannot afford to hire an attorney on your own, the court will appoint an attorney to represent you.
+However, it would help if you first had your income scrutinized by the court.

 The role of an attorney ad litem for your child

-An Attorney Ad Litem represents the interests of your child in a CPS case.
+An Attorney Ad Litem represents your child's interests in a CPS case.
 The court will appoint this attorney.
-While you may be thinking to yourself- hold on a second, I should be representing my child’s interests- the state of Texas believes that because what is best for your child may not be best for you and vice versa, an independent attorney needs to be appointed to represent your child.
-Their representation of your child will continue until the court allows him or her to step down from their position.
+While you may be thinking to yourself- hold on a second, I should be representing my child's interests- the state of Texas believes that because what is best for your child may not be best for you and vice versa, an independent attorney needs to be appointed to represent your child.
+Their representation of your child will continue until the court allows them to step down from their position.

 The role of a guardian ad litem for your child

-The Guardian Ad Litem for your child will also be appointed by the court to help the judge learn more about your child and what is actually in their best interests as far as finding him or her a place to reside on a permanent basis.
+The Guardian Ad Litem for your child will also be appointed by the court to help the judge learn more about your child and what is actually in their best interests to permanently find them a place to reside.
 The Guardian ad litem typically does this by conducting interviews and speaking to your child off the record.
-The judge will ask the guardian ad litem for a recommendation that the judge can then use to consider what is in your child’s best interests.
+The judge will ask the guardian ad litem for a recommendation that the judge can then use to consider what is in your child's best interests.

-The guardian ad litem is not limited to interviewing just your child, but can also speak to you and anyone else that is involved in your case like family members, school personnel and neighbors.
-Periodically the guardian ad litem will update the court on its work by filing reports detailing the people he or she has spoken to, the content of the interviews and any recommendations based on this new information that has been ascertained.
-This is a crucial role for the guardian ad litem to play because he or she will be able to get to know your child on a much deeper level than will the judge.
+The guardian ad litem is not limited to interviewing just your child but can also speak to you and anyone involved in your cases, like family members, school personnel, and neighbors.
+Periodically the guardian ad litem will update the court on its work by filing reports detailing the people they have spoken to, the content of the interviews, and any recommendations based on this new information that has been ascertained.
+This is a crucial role for the guardian ad litem to play because they will get to know your child on a much deeper level than the judge.
 The guardian ad litem essentially acts as the eyes and ears of the judge outside of the four walls of the courtroom.

-Depending upon the age of your child the attorney ad litem and the guardian ad litem may end up being the same person.
-Younger children, toddlers and infants typically have one person assigned by the judge to fill both of these important roles.
-The guardian ad litem does not have to be an attorney but often times is.
+Depending upon your child's age, the attorney ad litem and the guardian ad litem may end up being the same person.
+Younger children, toddlers, and infants typically have one person assigned by the judge to fill both of these critical roles.
+The guardian ad litem does not have to be an attorney but often is.

-In situations where an attorney is not assigned to this role a Court Appointed Special Advocate (CASA) volunteer often steps in.
-This is a person who has undergone special training from judges and attorneys in your area that will serve on a volunteer basis to fulfill the responsibilities of a guardian ad litem.
-These folks do everything that I outlined above- conducting interviews, advising the court and sending in periodic updates to the judge- but are not attorneys.
+When an attorney is not assigned to this role, a court-appointed special advocate (CASA) volunteer often steps in.
+This person has undergone special training from judges and attorneys in your area that will serve on a volunteer basis to fulfill the responsibilities of a guardian ad litem.
+These folks do everything I outlined above- conducting interviews, advising the court, and sending periodic updates to the judge- but are not attorneys.

 What is mediation?

-A key point to understand about the mediator is that he or she will be a neutral, independent person and will not have any “skin” in the game.
-He or she will not be there to defend any one party or offer arguments on behalf of any party, either.
-Their role is to help facilitate an agreement but ultimately it requires each person involved in the case to agree to the settlement that is being worked on.
-The mediator will not attend court to testify for or against any party and what is discussed with the mediator can be confidential if you ask the mediator to keep what is said between you and he or she.
+A key point to understand about the mediator is that they will be a neutral, independent person and will not have any "skin" in the game.
+They will not be there to defend any one party or offer arguments on behalf of any party, either.
+Their role is to help facilitate an agreement, but ultimately, it requires each person involved to agree to the settlement being worked on.
+The mediator will not attend court to testify for or against any party.
+What is discussed with the mediator can be confidential if you ask the mediator to keep what is said between you and them.
 Speaking of confidentiality…

 The importance of confidentiality in a CPS case

-It should not be lost on you that by beginning an investigation into you, your child and your family, CPS is collecting a great deal of information about all of you and then transmitting that information into writing that will be kept in CPS records for years to come.
-Much of this information is the sort that I’m sure you would like to remain private and not part of a public record.
-This can range from information about the allegations made against you or your spouse to birthdates, social security numbers, etc. Keep in mind that just because this information is private and sensitive does not mean that CPS cannot ask you for it.
+It should not be lost on you that by beginning an investigation into you, your child, and your family, CPS is collecting a great deal of information about all of you and then transmitting that information into writing that will be kept in CPS records for years to come.
+Much of this information is the sort that I'm sure you would like to remain private and not part of a public record.
+This can range from information about the allegations against you or your spouse to birthdates, social security numbers, etc. Remember that just because this information is private and sensitive does not mean that CPS cannot ask you for it.

-Fortunately for all citizens of Texas, there is only so much that CPS has the right to access as far as sensitive information the type of which I outlined in the prior paragraph.
-If you share information with your attorney that information is subject to the attorney-client privilege and does not need to be shared with a CPS employee if he or she speaks to your attorney about it.
+Fortunately for all citizens of Texas, there is only so much that CPS has the right to access as far as sensitive information, the type of which I outlined in the prior paragraph.
+If you share information with your attorney, that information is subject to the attorney-client privilege and does not need to be shared with a CPS employee if they speak to your attorney about it.